How it works

 When conducting your product demand analysis, it’s important to distinguish between these types of demand, but also to see the connections where possible.
 You might be able to benefit from composite or joint demand, while never having looked into that option.

-Product demand analysis shouldn’t be wild guessing: it’s building a solid foundation of knowledge and structuring your research on top of that.
+Product demand analysis shouldn’t be wild guessing: it’s building a solid foundation of knowledge and structuring your research on top of that- and it’s a fundamental part of market research for new product development.
 Here are the steps:

 Who could you be selling to, how much do those people have to spend, and who are they currently giving their money to?
 Those are crucial questions to ask when defining your market.